-Kaia Joye Moyer, Manager of Informal Learning Programs at MOXI, The Wolf Museum of Exploration + Innovation
+Kaia-Joye Wesolowski, Learning Programs Manager at MOXI, The Wolf Museum of Exploration + Innovation

 Danielle Harlow, Associate Professor in the Gevirtz Graduate School of Education at University of California, Santa Barbara

-Danielle is also an exhibits and content adviser to MOXI, The Wolf Museum of Exploration + Innovation.
+Danielle is an Associate Professor of science education at UC Santa Barbara and an Exhibits and Content Advisor to MOXI, The Wolf Museum of Exploration + Innovation.
 Her work focuses on science and engineering education for K-12 teachers and for elementary school students.
 At UCSB, Danielle teaches courses for Ph.D. students, pre-service teachers, and undergraduates.
 Her courses include technology and learning, physics and everyday thinking, methods for teaching elementary school science, and the MOXI apprenticeship course series in informal science education.
 Prior to joining the faculty at UCSB, Danielle received her Ph.D. in Science Education from the University of Colorado at Boulder, her M.S., in Geophysics from Stanford University and a B.S. in physics from Valparaiso University.
-She also spent two years teaching Physics in Tanzania, East Africa as a Peace Corps Volunteer.
+She also spent two years teaching Physics in Tanzania, East Africa as a Peace Corps Volunteer

 Ron Skinner, Director of Education at MOXI, The Wolf Museum of Exploration + Innovation